PerseusDL/CITE-JSON-LD/TUTORIAL.md

 `<http://data.perseus.org/collections/urn:cite:perseus:author.1.1>` is an absolute IRI.
 `<urn:cite:perseus:author.1.1>` is a relative IRI.

-JSON-LD supports both but using CTS URN style relative IRIs can be tricky, because of how they use :
+JSON-LD supports both but using CITE URN style relative IRIs can be tricky, because of how they use :
-If you'd prefer to see CTS URNs in a relative IRI style in your triplestore you can use special features of JackRDF.
+If you'd prefer to see CITE URNs in a relative IRI style in your triplestore you can use [special features of JackRDF](https://github.com/caesarfeta/JackRDF) ( see section titled **CITE URNs and relative IRIs** ).

 ### Test with static data
 Here's a quick and easy way of testing your JSON-LD.